hiattp/blog/_posts/2014-11-06-optimize-osx-keymappings-for-web-development.markdown

 ### Karabiner

-After installing, create and run a binstub that looks like this:
+After installing, create and run a shell script that looks like this:

 {% highlight bash %}
 #!/bin/sh